Maximkooo/CodingChallengeReact/README.md

 A live search is implemented in this task.
 The checkbox filters feature has been added.
 Node.js-based API is connected without database configuration.

+<h2>Start</h2>

+Use this command to start the application

+-- npm run dev

 <h2>Version</h2>

 release v1.0

 <h2>Developer</h2>